zamansheikh/openGL_My_Village/README.md

  - 🔭 Check this tutorial [Install and Run OpenGL in 5 minutes](https://github.com/zamansheikh/OpenGLWithVsCodeWin-Linux) | GuideLine for Linux and Windows

+## Keyboard Shortcuts

+- Press `d` to toggle between day and night modes.
+- Press `Escape` to exit the application.

 ## 🔔 Promotions